AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

 # TODO:
 - design/describe how to construct some 'meta' block that will hold important info about/links to the original issue on code.google.com
-- describe how `pre-elements` + `pre-full` are used to re-assemble the original issue text with formatting
-- describe how `updates-elements` + `updates-full` are used to re-assemble the update-s in owner, cc, priority, etc
 - handle/migrate issue attachments
 - translate links to other issues (where possible, useful)